Davy Crockett Loop

 Known for its undisturbed, old growth bottomland hardwoods, Big Slough is located in the Davy Crockett National Forest.
 Four C's Recreational Trail traverses the area.
 You can also take the Big Slough Canoe Trail to the interior.
 The hiking trail highlights some very large, old pines and oaks.
 Portions of the trail have dense underbrush, including American beautyberry, a plant with excellent wildlife value.
 Other areas along the trail are dominated by grasses and sedges.

 The fluted, muscle-like trunks of the American hornbeam and the striated, shaggy bark of the Eastern hophornbeam are distinct characteristics of some of the dominant trees along the path.
 You may notice the marks left by Yellow-bellied Sapsuckers on many of the trees.
-Rows and rows of tiny holes have been bored into many of the tree trunks.
-Listen for the rustle of squirrels and watch for the miniature umbrellas of the Mayapple.
-Parula Warblers, Carolina Wrens, Carolina Chickadees, vireos, and woodpeckers are a few of the forest birds that may be seen.
-Other wildlife includes Beaver, White-tailed Deer, and American Alligator.
+Northern Parula, Carolina Wren, Carolina Chickadee, vireos and woodpeckers are a few of the forest birds that may be seen.
+Other wildlife includes beaver, white-tailed deer and American alligator.

 Alabama Creek Wildlife Management Area

-From Apple Springs, take FM 357 south for approximately 6-8 miles.
-A series of Forest Roads will head east through the area.
-A large sign along the road will tell you that you are entering the Wildlife Management Area; however, there are a few tracks of private land interspersed, so only go within areas marked by the small yellow signs.
+From Apple Springs, take FM 357 south for approximately 6_8 miles.
+A series of forest roads will head east through the area.
+A large sign along the road will tell you that you are entering the WMA; however, there are a few tracks of private land interspersed, so only go within areas marked by the small yellow signs.
 For more accessible areas, take FM 2501 to Nigton to FM 2262.
-From the intersection of FM 2501 and FM 2262 in Nigton, travel for 1.2 miles to a roadside sign and map for the Area.
-Holly Bluff Road is located 2.0 miles from the intersection and provides access to the Neches River.
+From the intersection of FM 2501 and FM 2262 in Nigton, travel for 1.2 miles to a roadside sign and map for the area.
+Holly Bluff Rd. is located 2 miles from the intersection and provides access to the Neches River.
 Access can be gained all along the east and west side of FM 2262.
 When FM 2262 meets FM 357, you can travel west on FM 357 and there will be several other access points including FR 541 and 531.

-Spend an hour or spend the day exploring the 14,000-acre management area located within the 150,000-acre Davy Crockett National Forest.
-Habitats include upland pine forest, mixed aged stands of hardwood and pine forest, bottomland hardwood forests, and Neches River frontage and adjacent wetlands.
-The interspersion of vegetation types provides numerous levels of habitat, from the forest floor to the upper canopies, resulting in a profusion of wildlife.
-Holly Bluff Road is a great place to gain river access.
-Watch for hawks, owls, vultures, kites, Bald Eagles, Prothonotary Warblers, and various waterfowl, and wading birds along the miles of river frontage within the management area.
-Several paths venture from the forest roads, but these are not designated or signed trails; so if you move into the interior, be careful not to get lost.
+This 14,000-acre management area located within the 150,000-acre Davy Crockett National Forest includes upland pine forest, mixed aged stands of hardwood and pine forest, bottomland hardwood forests and Neches River frontage and adjacent wetlands.
+Holly Bluff Rd. is a great place to gain river access.
+Watch for hawks, owls, vultures, kites, Bald Eagle, Prothonotary Warbler, various waterfowl and wading birds along the miles of river frontage within the management area.
+Several paths venture from the forest roads, but these are not designated or signed trails; if you move into the interior, be careful not to get lost.

 Red-cockaded Woodpecker clusters are one of the many highlights of Alabama Creek.
-This endangered species prefers park-like stands of pines and an area relatively devoid of hardwoods and understory vegetation.
-The birds live in family groups and are most visible at dawn and dusk between April and June.
-A heavy white resin coating around the hole typically marks the active cavities.
-These protected areas are marked by signs.
-When entering these areas, use common sense and keep your visits short.
-These birds are sensitive to disturbance and are protected by federal law.
+This endangered species is sensitive to disturbance and is protected by federal law, so keep your visits short.
 Drive along FR 541 and FR 531 for easy access to several clusters immediately adjacent to the roadway.

-While there are numerous forest management practices, none is as evident as prescribed burning within the area.
-Notice the charcoal black burn marks along the bases of the pine trees.
+Notice the charcoal black burn marks along the bases of the pine trees from prescribed burning.
 Forest thinning and prescribed burning are key management tools used to help maintain the required habitat of the Red-cockaded Woodpecker.
-Along FR 341, you will see both open forests and the dense understory of the mixed hardwood/pine forests.
+Along FR 341, you will see both open forests and the dense understory of the mixed hardwood-pine forests.
 American beautyberry is often the dominant shrub species.
-The two types of habitats provide for a diversity of wildlife, especially birds.

-Additional forest management practices readily visible from the roadways include forest thinning and clearing.
 Notice the open, meadow-like areas within the forest that have been cleared to create openings for wildlife.
 Significant sunlight reaches these areas, which are often dominated by tender, nutritious grasses and forbs.
-These are good places to observe deer and other wildlife.
-Deer, feral hog, turkey, waterfowl, doves, quail, squirrel, rabbits, and migratory game birds are some of the species that may be hunted (by permit only) within this management area.
+These are good places to observe deer, feral hog, turkey, waterfowl, doves, quail, squirrel, rabbits and migratory game birds.